 Compare and Recycle

-Are Old Mobile Phones Worth Anything?
+How Much Are Old Mobile Phones Worth?

 Are you a digital hoarder?
 Chances are you’re sitting on a mini goldmine - your old tech could be worth more than you think.

-Written by Sneha Kashyap, Content and PR Executive | Conscious Consumption and Tech Trends
+Written by Yasmin Maagbe, Content and PR Executive | Environment and Consumer Electronics

-Last updated on 12 December 2025
+Last updated on 22 July 2026

 Vintage phones on a wooden table.

 69% of Brits consider themselves “digital hoarders”, and if you’re one of them, chances are you’re sitting on a mini goldmine.
-At Compare & Recycle, we’ve recycled nearly four million phones and can help you spot a rare collectable that might be gathering dust in your drawer.
+At Compare and Recycle, we’ve recycled nearly four million phones and can help you spot a rare collectable that might be gathering dust in your drawer.
 In this post, we’ll explore what makes an old phone worth something, how to assess its resale potential, and the best ways to recycle or repurpose it responsibly.

 Don’t bin your mobile phone

-First things first, do not throw away your mobile phone whether it be in your regular black bin or your recycling bin, broken or working - just don’t do it!
-This is incredibly dangerous mainly because mobile phones contain lithium-ion batteries, which when crushed will cause a thermal reaction and catch a fire.
+First things first, do not throw away your mobile phone whether it's in your regular black bin or your recycling bin, broken or working - just don’t do it!
+This is incredibly dangerous mainly because mobile phones contain lithium-ion batteries, which when crushed will cause a thermal reaction and catch fire.
 This puts the lives of the bin workers and those working on the premises in danger.
 Additionally, if a mobile phone ends up in the bin, it will make its way to landfill instead of having its components recovered and reused.

 Find out how much is it worth and sell your phone